 A tray of these finger foods make a gorgeous and delicious summer appetizer with in season fresh strawberries and basil.

 This Strawberry balsamic bruschetta recipe is an excellent 4th of July appetizer with fresh berries.
 Here’s your red on a flavorful white goat cheese spread.
-It will look great on your red white and blue food table.

 Fresh Strawberries are lovely and delicious in summer appetizers like this.
 And so good!
 We made this recipe with our fresh ripe Garden Strawberries.